 21. Money Piece with Ombre Hair

-The money piece can be combined with other hair coloring techniques to create more depth and dimension throughout.
-One of the most popular ways to color hair is the ombre hair technique because it is incredibly versatile and stylish.
+The money piece can be combined with other hair-coloring techniques to create depth and dimension.
+One of the most popular ways to color hair is the ombre hair technique, which is incredibly versatile and stylish.
 It is achieved by blending two hues, with the darker color at the roots and lightening toward the ends.
 This is a beautiful way to lighten your hair without worrying about root regrowth.
 When paired with the money piece, the highlights are now focused on the hairline and the tips of the hair.
 The combination is incredibly flattering.
 For a natural, sun-kissed finish, choose a hue that is only a few shades lighter than your base color.
 Or, go all out with a bold and bright color!